Olympus TG-5 vs Samsung NX30

 |Olympus TG-6« »||-||stereo||mono||-||-||micro||2.0||Y||-||-||Olympus TG-6|

 |Sony A6400« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||Y||Sony A6400|

 It is notable that the NX30 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The TG-5 does not feature such an accessory-socket.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the NX30 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the NX30 from Samsung.
+Both the TG-5 and the NX30 have been discontinued, but can regularly be found used on eBay.
+The TG-5 was replaced by the Olympus TG-6, while the NX30 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Samsung websites.

 Review summary: Olympus TG-5 vs Samsung NX30

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus TG-5 or the Samsung NX30 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).